sandeepsnairms/MongoMigrationWebBasedUtility/README.md

 1. Go to the home page: `https://<WebAppName>.azurewebsites.net` and click **New Job**.
 2. In the **New Job Details** pop-up, enter all required information.
-3. If necessary, use the [list collection steps](#create-comma-separated-list-of-collections) to create a comma-separated list of collection names.
+3. Refer to [Collections input formats](#collections-input-formats) to learn multiple ways to input collection list for migration.
+If necessary, use the [list collection steps](#get-list-of-collections) to create a comma-separated list of collection names.
 4. Choose the migration tool: either **Mongo Dump/Restore** or **Mongo Driver**.
 5. Select the desired [migration mode](#migration-modes).
 1. Select **Post Migration Sync Back** to enable syncing back to the source after migration, this helps reduce risk by allowing a rollback to the original server if needed.